There are various options when buying property:

 - contacting the local council.

 The quality and workmanship of registered building works are automatically covered by the builder's warranty.
 These warranties apply to the building work for 10 years, even if the property sells several times.
-For more information, view our Building warranties, insurance and insolvency page.
+For more information, view Building warranties, insurance and insolvency.

 Buying from an owner builder